RoboticsJogja/WRO2021FE/README.md

 ### Electromechanical Components
 The self-driven vehicle uses 6 different components:
 1. `Raspberry PI` is a series of small single-board computers (SBCs) developed in the United Kingdom, able to be connected to a number of different outputs and inputs such as visual ouput to a computer screen or an input from a keyboard.
 Other than that, it has multiple General-Purpose Input/Output (GPIO) pins able to be connected to modules such as sensors and motors, receiving input and/our output, computing information, and giving commands by using Python or Scratch as its programming language.
 It uses a  Broadcom BCM2837 SoC with a 1.2 GHz 64-bit quad-core ARM Cortex-A53 processor, with 512 KB shared L2 cache.
 3. `DC Motor and L298N Motor Driver Module` The L298N is a dual-channel H-Bridge motor driver capable of driving a pair of DC motors.
 That means it can individually drive up to two motors making it ideal for building two-wheel robot platforms.
+It is a commonly used component for prototypes and hobbyist projects, as it is easy to use and interface the L298 with a Raspberry Pi or an Arduino.
+Other than its minimal design, it also provides an onboard 5V regulator that you can use to power your 5V circuits very conveniently
-5. MG90S Servo Motor
+5. `MG90S Servo Motor`
-6. HC-SR04 Ultrasonic Sensors
+6. `HC-SR04 Ultrasonic Sensors`
-7. TCS Colour Sensor
+7. `TCS Colour Sensor`
-8. Push Button
+8. `Push Button`
-9. Indicator LED
+9. `Indicator LED`
-10. Voltage Regulator
+10. `Voltage Regulator`
+11. `8 1,3 Volt Rechargable Batteries`

-### Code Compiling Processr
+### Code Compiling Process

 _This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._